 ||5th Grade Team

 ||8th Grade Team

->

-> NBBA Travel teams are for grades 4-8.
-Our teams compete in the Cape Ann Youth Basketball league for grades 5-8, and we also place teams in the Eastern League for grades 4 for the 2019-2020 season.
-Travel teams will practice twice a week, starting in mid November.
-The regular season begins the first weekend in December, and runs through the beginning of March.
-Teams could have games on both Saturday and Sunday throughout the winter, in addition to tournaments around the holidays (Thanksgiving, Christmas, Feb vacation).
+NBBA Travel teams are for grades 4-8.
+Our teams compete in the Cape Ann Youth Basketball league for grades 5-8, and we also place teams in the Eastern League for grades 4 for the 2021-2022 season.
+Travel teams will practice during the week, starting in mid November The regular season begins the first weekend in January, and runs through the beginning of March.
+Teams could have games on both Saturday and Sunday throughout the winter, in addition to tournaments around the holidays (, Christmas, Feb vacation).

->

-> CAPE ANN LEAGUE – The NBBA enters travel teams, Grades 5-8, into the Cape Ann Boys Basketball League, and one team (4th grade) for the Eastern Basketball League.
+CAPE ANN LEAGUE – The NBBA enters travel teams, Grades 5-8, into the Cape Ann Boys Basketball League, and one team (4th grade) for the Eastern Basketball League.
 Both leagues are part of the newly formed North Shore Basketball Association.
 NBBA players in each grade level are evaluated and 10 boys are selected to play on each of the Cape Ann League and Eastern League teams.
 There are minimum playing time rules for all teams in the Cape Ann & Eastern League.
 Home games are played at the Newburyport High School gym or Bresnahan elementary school on Saturday afternoon and away games are played in nearby towns.
 Teams will also participate in tournaments during the season.
 The CAL/Eastern Playoffs are held at the end of the season.

 Travel Teams – Selection Process